 The cards are slightly smaller than the standard tablet weaving cards that are on the market (60 mm square) Because the cards are thin and slightly smaller in size than other tablet weaving cards, I find it easy to hold several in my hand – and I have fairly small hands.
 The thinner size is also better when working with fine yarns as it allows the warp yarns to be sett closer together, much as in weaving with a fine dent reed.

 The holes in the cards are also slightly smaller than the standard cards.
 This helps to keep the warp threads in alignment while weaving, as there is less play in the warp.

 You may now purchase the Paivatar Tablet weaving cards and other weaving supplies through my Etsy and EBay shops.

 Another style of band that I weave are woven using tablets or cards.
 The tablets usually have 3-6 holes and the warp yarn is threaded through.
 Complex patterns can be woven by twisting or turning the cards in different directions.
 The end of the warp can be tied to a post, a table leg, and is woven backstrap style.
 The warp can also be wound onto a small loom that helps control the tension while weaving.

 Narrow bands using tablets has been woven in Karelia and Finland since the early Iron Age.
 Many of the woven belts that I weave use these traditional Karelian patterns.
 I use hand dyed wool that I have dyed with natural plant colours to weave these belts and sashes.

-Tablet woven bands can be purchased through my Etsy Shop.
+Tablet woven bands and weaving yarns can be purchased through my Etsy Shop.

 Hand woven bands have many uses.
 They can be used as belts, straps for carrying bags, lanyards, guitar straps or anything that needs to be tied.
 A specially woven band is lovely when sewn or stitched onto a hand woven or knitted article.
 Coco Chanel’s signature jackets were made famous because of the unique hand woven trims.